9dots/9dots.io-pages/OJ8iMiY.md

 Show students the building plans for their robot and explain the importance of building this example robot to help them learn.

 1. Show students the building plans for their robot.
-2. Explain that this robot is helpful for learning how to program the robot, and that students will be coming up with their own designs later in the unit.
+2. Explain that this robot is helpful for learning how to program the robot, and that students will be coming up with their own robot designs later in the unit.

 ## Explore